bazaargaming/bazaarworldofgaming/INSTALL.md

 ###Adding Games Data

+Copy the contents of the file db/game_and_metacritic_parser.rb into db/seeds.rb.

 Run `bundle exec rake db:seed`.
 You should probably do this in a separate terminal window as this is a long-running process.